-But homophobia, transphobia etc are everywhere – and so the LGBTQ+ community is, unfortunately, constantly under attack.
-Even if a show has a queer character in it, its normally for a selling purpose – not for something that is important.
+But homophobia, transphobia, etc are everywhere – and so the LGBTQ+ community is, unfortunately, constantly under attack.
+Even if a show has a queer character in it, it is normal for a selling purpose – not for something important.
 So in this cisnormative and heteronormative society, queer representation is crucial – especially because younger children are discovering that they don’t fit this cishet norm – which is a real shame.

 Now that’s out of the way – let’s discuss why representation matters for the LGBTQ+ community specifically.
-Firstly, if we can normalise same-sex couples, trans couples etc, we, as a society, can destigmatise the LGBTQ+ community.
-So with more exposure of LGBTQ+ couples, the public can hopefully have a more positive and accepting view of the LGBTQ+ community.
-Plus, it may lead to more normalisation, which is always a good sign.
+Firstly, if we can normalize same-sex couples, trans couples, etc, we, as a society, can destigmatize the LGBTQ+ community.
+So with more exposure to LGBTQ+ couples, the public can hopefully have a more positive and accepting view of the LGBTQ+ community.
+Plus, it may lead to more normalization, which is always a good sign.

-Secondly, positive LGBTQ+ representation means that individuals, regardless of circumstances, can feel as though that they’re not alone – by seeing yourself on screen, you can hopefully understand your own sexuality and/or gender from your favourite fictional characters, and this will hopefully result in you having a better understanding of who you are.
+Secondly, positive LGBTQ+ representation means that individuals, regardless of circumstances, can feel as though that they’re not alone – by seeing yourself on screen, you can hopefully understand your own sexuality and/or gender from your favorite fictional characters, and this will hopefully result in you having a better understanding of who you are.
 Positive representation can also make you feel empowered, as you have a fictional character that you can look up to, and think, “Hey, they’re just like me!“

-In addition, individuals in of marginalized groups should be calling the shots on how they are represented in the mainstream media – these people have the actual experience of what it’s like to be in marginalised groups, so their accounts would be way more valuable.
+Besides, individuals of marginalized groups should be calling the shots on how they are represented in the mainstream media – these people have the actual experience of what it’s like to be in marginalized groups, so their accounts would be way more valuable.
 So by allowing these stories to be told from actual people who are in certain communities, maybe, just maybe, we can have more intersectional and inclusive stories being told.